pitt-crc/k8-cd-demo/README.md

 - [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 - [argocd CLI](https://argo-cd.readthedocs.io/en/stable/cli_installation/)

+This demo will also include using git operations to trigger automatic deployments.
+You will need a forked copy of this repository.

 ## Cluster Setup

 Before deploying any applications, we will create a multi-node Kubernetes cluster using Minikube with Docker.